JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 1. generating the sine wave table [2],
 1. and instantiating the oscillators [3].

-Here the number of oscillators created (200) is arbitrary.
+Here the number of oscillators created (128) is the number of possible MIDI note number values.
 This number could also be specified by the user, but I decided to fix it for simplicity.

 ### Sine Wave Table Generation